Career Overview

 3,595% Employed Full Time

-72%Construction estimators typically work a 40 hour week, with overtime during busy periods.
-These workers spend a large portion of their day at construction sites; however, they also work in an office.
+72%Construction estimators spend a large part of their day at construction sites; however, they also work in an office.
+They typically work a 40-hour week, with overtime during busy periods.

-These workers may be exposed to hazards, including equipment-related hazards, chemicals or toxic materials.
-Safety precautions and protective equipment are worn to reduce risks.
+Workers may be exposed to equipment-related hazards, chemicals or toxic materials.
+Safety precautions and protective equipment are used to reduce risks.

-There is a great deal of competition amongst construction estimator companies, so workers must be able to meet strict deadlines.
-Failure to meet a deadline can result in the loss of a week of work and preparation.
+There is a great deal of competition amongst construction estimator companies, so workers must be able handle the stress of meeting deadlines.
+Failure to meet a deadline can result in the loss of work.

 Career Pathways